 Other possible examples of child endangerment include:

-- a parent leaving a child with a family member that is abusive
+- a parent leaving a child with an abusive family member

 - a caregiver allowing a child to play in or near a dangerous or hazardous location